Fertilizer Burn: How to Fix It and Prevent It

 What is Fertilizer Burn?

-Apart from providing your grass with necessary nutrients such as nitrogen, potassium, and phosphorus (NPK), fertilizer also increases your lawn’s resistance to diseases, pests, and foot traffic damage.
-A robust lawn can help you breathe cleaner air and enjoy less stifling temperatures in summer.
+Fertilizer is a good thing for your lawn.
+It provides your grass with necessary nutrients such as nitrogen, potassium, and phosphorus (NPK) and increases your lawn’s resistance to diseases, lawn pests, and foot traffic damage.

-If you’re a do-it-yourselfer, you may be tempted to apply extra fertilizer for good measure.
+As a lawn care do-it-yourselfer, you may be tempted to apply extra fertilizer for good measure.
 After all, fertilizer is food for your grass, so how much harm can it really do?
 The answer is plenty.

 Excess fertilizer can: